 - Only confirms a diagnosis retrospectively

-- Consider admitting young children, particularly those <6 months and especially <3 months, to hospital if they are having trough coughing spasm (paroxysms) – as they are likely to become exhausted and deteriorate
+- Consider admitting young children, particularly those <6 months and especially <3 months, to hospital if they are having true coughing spasm (paroxysms) – as they are likely to become exhausted and deteriorate

-- Erythromycin is the treatment of choice.
+- Azithromycin is the treatment of choice.
 If treatment begins in the catarrhal phase then symptoms will resolve relatively quickly, and infectivity is also reduced.
-However, this is rare, as during this phase diagnosis of whooping cough is extremely unlikely as differentiating it from other causes of URTI is difficult.
+However, this is rare, as during this phase diagnosing whooping cough is extremely unlikely as differentiating it from other causes of URTI is difficult.
 If treatment starts in the paroxysmal phase, then although the causatory organism is still eradicated, symptoms will usually persist for several weeks.

 - Alternatives include clarithromycin (7.5mg/Kg – max 500mg, BD for 7 days) and Trimethoprim + sulfamethoxazole (co-trimoxazole)